 Naturally, other arrangements give you different final shapes.

 Figures created with Mathematica 7.

-You might also enjoy this version, housed at the Wolfram Demonstrations Project:
+You might also enjoy this interactive version, housed at the Wolfram Demonstrations Project:

 See Martin Gardner, The Last Recreations: Hydras, Eggs, and Other Mathematical Mystifications, pp. 63–64, 1997.